-To some, the word “veneer” might bring to mind images of cheaply made or flimsy furniture, but this is representation is far from accurate.
+To some, the word “veneer” might bring to mind images of cheaply made or flimsy furniture but, these days, this representation is far from accurate!

 In the hands of a skilled carpenter, veneer can be used to create stunning effects that would be impossible to achieve with solid wood.
 In fact, veneering is something of an ancient art, dating back to at least the Ancient Egyptians who used expensive wood veneers over cheaper timbers to create the distinctive designs on their furniture and sarcophagi.

 In woodworking, “veneer” refers to thin slices of wood that are glued onto core panels, such as wood or MDF, to produce parquet floors, doors and much more besides.